 Making Instruments to Measure It

-Dark energy is the dominant component in the universe, yet there are currently no compelling explanations for its existence or its distribution.
-However, KIPAC scientists along with many others in the astrophysics and cosmology community are generating a suite of techniques and observational tools that will greatly enhance our understanding of dark energy.
+Dark energy is the dominant component in the Universe, yet there are currently no compelling explanations for its existence or its distribution.
+However, KIPAC scientists, along with many others in the astrophysics and cosmology community, are generating a suite of techniques and observational tools that will greatly enhance our understanding of this enigmatic phenomenon.

-These techniques are based on several different observable phenomena throughout the universe, including the distribution of galaxies on very large scales; the density and distribution of galaxy clusters detected through x-rays, gravitational lensing, and distortions in the cosmic microwave background radiation; the apparent luminosity of Type Ia supernovae, which can be used for measuring vast distances across space; and the distortion of images of background galaxies due to the bending of light as it passes through the intervening dark matter.
-By applying these techniques to existing data sets and conducting computational studies based on cosmological simulations, researchers are gaining a more robust understanding of dark matter.
+These techniques are based on several different observable phenomena throughout the Universe, including: the distribution of galaxies on very large scales; the density and distribution of galaxy clusters detected through X-rays, gravitational lensing, and distortions in the cosmic microwave background radiation; the apparent luminosity of Type Ia supernovae, which can be used for measuring vast distances across space; and the distortion of images of background galaxies due to the bending of light as it passes through the intervening dark matter.
+By applying these techniques to existing data sets and conducting computational studies based on cosmological simulations, researchers are gaining a more robust understanding of dark energy.